k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/03_LU_Enhancements_Functions_flow.md

 ##### Question 3: Attaching the enrichment function to the appropriate table
-      1. What happens if you attach the enrichment function to the table: CASES ?
+      1. What happens if you attach the enrichment function to the CASES table ?

       2. To which table should the function be attached ?